Here’s the story of how our skydiving adventure came to pass. And, of course, the videos.

 Out of bed, showered, in the car, and off we go.
 I made this quick video of us pre- and post-jump.
 You may find it amusing, I hope so.
 Friends did.
 We certainly did.
 It’s a little behind the scenes fun.

 Skydiving is not something you do every day, so I went for the media package upgrade.
 This involves another skydiver jumping just ahead of you, filming you from a helmet camera all the way down.
-I had the good fortune to get a guy (thanks, Ian) that really knew what he was doing.
+I had the good fortune to get someone (thanks, Ian) that really knew what he was doing.
 Watch the vid.

 Not only did Ian have a video camera strapped to his head, he had a still camera which he triggered using an air tube in his mouth.
 Cool.
 So, in addition to getting the entire jump on film (link below) I have a folder of amazing stills, including this one of me exiting the plane.
 OK, I ran it through Photoshop to give it an extreme ‘kick’ to suit the occasion, but that’s really me, really doing this.